crimsoncore/thev/src/privesc.md

 # Privilege Escalation / Persistence

-In order to escalate privilege from a regular user to a higher level account (Administrator/System Authority), you ned either a misconfiguration or an exploit (Remote Potato etc..)
+In order to escalate privilege from a regular user to a higher level account (Administrator/System Authority), you need either a misconfiguration or an exploit (Remote Potato etc..) - a properly patched and configured system will provide challenges to escalte privileges from a standard user to a administrator user.
+That being said, there are numerous techniques to obtain hashes/passwords, that don't requite administrator privileges - such as kerberoasting, ntlm relaying and password spraying.

 - AlwaysInstallElevated (MSI)
 - Unquoted Service Path (Services)